rsvim/rfc/3-JavaScriptRuntime/1-ConfigFile.md

 > Written by @linrongbin16, first created at 2024-09-11.

-This RFC describes the config file for RSVIM editor.
+This RFC describes the config file for Rsvim editor.

 ## Entry